How to make boots smell better

 Cotton socks and polyester socks actually promote sweat.
 Even if it’s the middle of summer, I highly recommend wearing a pair of Merino wool socks.

-Merino wool is 35% better at wicking sweat and releasing moisture compared to polyester, which is what a lot of socks are made of that claim to be CoolTouch, or whatever.
+Merino wool is 35% better at wicking sweat and releasing moisture compared to polyester.

 Keeping your foot sweat to a minimum is the best thing you can do if you want to avoid smelly feet.